 Ask any economist what happens to people when supply consistently fails to meet demand.

 What sustainably FED suggests…

-We suggest that we concentrate on actions to ‘replenish the earth’ but that we are going to have to use the forces of capitalism to that end.
+Concentrate on actions to ‘replenish the earth’ but we are going to have to use the forces of capitalism to that end.

 This is not an easy solution for capitalism is corrupted by the ‘individual enrichment’ drive that we all find so hard to resist but we need to figure out some options.